annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

 ## **How to use the Wizard UI Pattern**
 #### Example use case
 The following example demonstrates how you can create a four step Wizard with navigation buttons.
-The example is made up of the following:
+The example is made up of the following steps:
-* Creating the wizard
+* Create a wizard
-* Creating the wizard content
+* Add content to the wizard
-* Creating the wizard navigation
+* Create the wizard navigation

 **Create a wizard**